Comprehensive citation of literature, data, materials, methods, and

 - During writing, maintain a plain-text

-file from most reference manager programs; the free, open-source reference manager Zotero is excellent and user-friendly, and highly interoperable with other commercial reference managers.
-Seaching for “How to Integrate Zotero Citations with R Markdown” will yield tutorials for using Zotero with RMarkdown. - Alternatively, it is possible to make this file by hand, copy and
+.bibfile from most reference manager programs; the free, open-source reference manager Zotero is excellent and user-friendly, and highly interoperable with other commercial reference managers.
+Searching for “How to Integrate Zotero Citations with R Markdown” will yield tutorials for using Zotero with RMarkdown. - Alternatively, it is possible to make this file by hand, copy and

 pasting each new reference below the previous one; e.g., Figure